circinusX1/kisstu/README.md

    * simple JSON alternative, string based
    * 100 lines parser
    * string based, encapsulate your types and do it in your space
-   * Write a wrapper in user space for custome needs is sinple (qt QSettings wrapper at the end of the post)
+   * Write an adaptor in user space for string to type(s).
+There is am example at the end of the readme file.

 ### Work in progress.